jdevstatic-tutorials/content-dev-workflow/README.md

 this workflow.
 Don't get me wrong,
 Git is a very powerful tool but for the sake of my workflow simplicity,
-I'll not be using it for simple content creation.
+I'll not be using it for basic content creation.

 When I'm doing tutorial or lesson